lgmoneda/lgmoneda.github.io/_posts/2025-01-11-sharing-org-roam-content.md

 career conversations, I have the questions written in the Org roam file about that person.
-Still, since I want them to reflect on it a couple of days before, I would export as ASCII using 'org-ascii-export-as-ascii' and copy and paste in a direct message to them.</p>
+Still, since I want them to reflect on it a couple of days before, I would export as ASCII using 'org-ascii-export-as-ascii' and copy and paste in a direct message to them.
+Alternatively, I use plain text with 'org-pandoc-export-as-plain'.</p>
 <h2 id="sharing-open-content">Sharing open content</h2>
 <p>When I want to share notes on bibliographical references, like a book
 or article in which I don't make any connection to information that